-When most people think of Motorola, they think of it just as a smartphone-manufacturer, which is pretty odd considering they make many types of networking products such as cable modems and WiFi extenders etc. (In fact, one of their modems is recommended by us as the best one for gaming.)
+When most people think of Motorola, they think of it only as a smartphone manufacturer, which is pretty odd considering that they make many types of networking products such as cable modems and WiFi extenders etc. (In fact, one of their modems is recommended by us as the best one for gaming.)

 One of those devices is MX1200 – a WiFi extender for those who are on a tight budget.

-But even if we don't consider price, it's different than most of other extenders out in the market - in more than one ways.
+But even if we don’t consider price, it’s different than most of the other extenders out in the market – in more than one way.

 For starters, it’s a plug-in WiFi extender which means it is plugged directly into an AC outlet which can be both a good and a bad thing.

-If you're outside of the US, you'll probably have to buy some converter which'll make it compatible with your country's outlet design.
-I would also recommend to ask about its compatibility from your local retailer.
+If you’re outside of the US, you’ll probably have to buy some converter which will make it compatible with your country’s outlet design.
+I would also recommend asking about its compatibility with your local retailer.